developmentseed/eoAPI/README.md

 The services can be deployed altogether locally with `docker compose up`.

-Alternatively, you may install the libraries and launch the applications manually :
+Alternatively, you may install the libraries and launch the applications manually:

 <details>